LittleChimera/kuberik/docs/usage/terminology.md

 [See the full screenplay reference](./screenplay-reference.md).

 ## Movie
-Movie is a a [CRD] which describes a screenplay.
+Movie is a [CRD] which describes a screenplay.
 To run a screenplay, an instance of [Play] needs to be created from the movie's template.
-An instance can be created manually with kuberik CLI or automatically by a screener.
+An instance can be created manually with Kuberik CLI or automatically by a screener.

 ## Play
 Play is an instance of a [Movie].